loco/wp-loco/readme.txt

 == Changelog ==

 = 2.6.12 =
-* Major bugfix to custom load_textdomain paths.
-Now works when original file is absent
+* Major fix to custom load_textdomain loader.
+Works when original file is absent
+* Fixed bug in template comparison when JSON files need to be merged
 * CSS fixes including reinstating of unsaved "star" icon
+* Domain listener fixed for JIT loading
 * Bumped WordPress compatibility to 6.7

 = 2.6.11 =